BRISTOL GENEALOGY

 Alice Jane Bristol (1855-1926), who follows:

-7. Alice Jane Bristol, the daughter of Russel Titus Bristol and Martha Jane Thompson, was born in Panton, Vermont on Dec.
-24, 1855.
-She graduated from Middlebury College and married the Rev. Sidney Munson Harris (b.
-Jan.
-21, 1854), a Methodist minister, on Sept.
-29, 1881.
-Like Jane, Sidney had been born in Panton.
-Jane lived with Sidney in Vermont, and went with him when when he pursued a ministry in Massachusetts.
-She spent some time in London after the 1918 Armistice of World War I, but eventually returned to Panton where she died on May 25, 1926.
-Sidney outlived her by several years and finally passed away in Vergennes, Vermont on Feb.
-12, 1937, probably at the house of his son Sidney.
+7. Alice Jane Bristol (1855-1926), the daughter of Russel Titus Bristol and Martha Jane Thompson, was born on Dec.
+24, 1855 in Panton, Vermont.
+She graduated from Middlebury College and married Rev. Sidney Munson Harris (1854-1937) on Sept.
+29, 1881 in Panton.
+Sidney was a Methodist minister. who like Jane had been born in Panton.
+Jane and Sidney initially lived in Vermont, but moved to Massachusetts where for several years Sidney pursued a ministry.
+She also spent some time in London after the 1918 Armistice of World War I, but eventually returned to Panton where she died on May 25, 1926.
+Sidney outlived her by several years and passed away on Feb.
+12, 1937 in Vergennes, Vermont, probably at the house of his son Sidney, Jr. Both are buried in the Prospect Cemetery in Vergennes.
 For the children of Alice and Sidney, please see the HARRIS GENEALOGY.
+Ref: Bristol (1967) p.
+175, #605.